ApolloKwok/TracerTutorial/content/docs/usage/notes/_index.md

 ---

 {{< hint info >}}
-Problems below are so unusual that you could read it later or when you get puzzled.
+Notes below are so unusual that you could read it later or when you get puzzled.
 {{< /hint >}}

 * Few generated types fail code inspection, mostly because of the imperfect authoritative type.